divriots/jampack/README.md

 # `jampack`

-Optimize static websites for maximum performance and best Core Web Vitals scores.
+Optimizes static websites for maximum performance and best Core Web Vitals scores.

 <div>
   <div>Brought to you by</div>